Almost everyone has been through that phase when you just want to scream – “I hate my life!”

 It is best not to internalize the grief and express it to others around you.

 That’s why I strongly admonish someone grieving to cry out their eyes.
+Pour out your tears like never before, and you’ll lift a whole lot of load off your shoulders.

 It has proven to work, and it’s scientifically backed.